jose-donato/docs/content/terminal/features/stocks/th/th.md

 ---

-title: Introduction to Trading Hours
-keywords: ['markets', 'trading', 'hours', 'stocks', 'time', 'global', 'world', 'location', 'open', 'close', 'exchange']
+title: Introduction to Trading Hours keywords: ['markets', 'trading', 'hours', 'stocks', 'time', 'global', 'world', 'location', 'open', 'close', 'exchange']
-date: "2022-05-20"
-type: guides
-status: publish
-excerpt: "An Introduction to the Trading Hours menu, within the Stocks menu.
+date: "2022-05-20" type: guides status: publish excerpt: "An Introduction to the Trading Hours menu, within the Stocks menu.
 This set of features displays the status of international markets."
-geekdocCollapseSection: true

 ---

 This set of features is for checking the operating status of markets globally.
-To access the Trading Hours features, enter `th` from the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks</a> menu.
+To access the Trading Hours features, enter `th` from the
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks</a>
+menu.
 Alternatively, a user can access the submenu with absolute path navigation from anywhere in the Terminal: `/stocks/th`

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/170244188-17ffac5f-3345-4c40-be44-fb5128ad9612.png"><img alt="Trading Hours" src="https://user-images.githubusercontent.com/46355364/170244188-17ffac5f-3345-4c40-be44-fb5128ad9612.png"/></a>

 ## How to use

 A symbol is not required to be loaded.
 Once in the Trading Hours menu, the operation is simple.
+Choose from:
-Choose from: <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/open/" target="_blank">open</a>,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/open/" target="_blank">open</a>,
 <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/closed/" target="_blank">closed</a>,
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/all/" target="_blank">all</a> or
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/all/" target="_blank">all</a>
+or
 <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/tradinghours/exchange/" target="_blank">exchange</a>.

 Below, examples are given what these commands display, note that the tables are purposely cut off to keep the introduction compact.

 ```
 (🦋) /stocks/th/ $ open